SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/implicature.md

 Our starting question was: ‘How do we say one thing, and mean another?’
 We now know the rules of cooperatively contributing to a conversation.
 How are these connected?
 To answer that; to connect the CP and its maxims with conversational implicature, Grice offers the following definition:

-**Grice’s definition of conversational implicature (d1):** “A man \[…\] may be said to have conversationally implicated that q, provided that \[Or: A person has conversationally implicated q iff\]
+> **Grice’s definition of conversational implicature (d1):**  A man \[…\] may be said to have conversationally implicated that q, provided that \[Or: A person has conversationally implicated q iff\]

-0. \[he said p, and by saying (or making as if to say) that p he has implicated that q;\]
+> 0. \[he said p, and by saying (or making as if to say) that p he has implicated that q;\]

-1. he is to be presumed to be observing the conversational maxims, or at least the Cooperative Principle;
+> 1. he is to be presumed to be observing the conversational maxims, or at least the Cooperative Principle;

-2. the supposition that he is aware that, or thinks that, q is required to make his saying or making as if to say p \[…\] consistent with this presumption;
+> 2. the supposition that he is aware that, or thinks that, q is required to make his saying or making as if to say p \[…\] consistent with this presumption;

-3. and the speaker thinks (and would expect the hearer to think that the speaker thinks) that it is within the competences of the hearer to work out, or grasp intuitively, that the supposition mentioned in (2) is required.”fn:{Ibid.
+> 3. and the speaker thinks (and would expect the hearer to think that the speaker thinks) that it is within the competences of the hearer to work out, or grasp intuitively, that the supposition mentioned in (2) is required.fn:{Ibid.
 30f.}

 So, the fact that the speaker is presumed to be observing the Cooperative Principle, and the fact that the speaker thinks that the only way to observe the Cooperative Principle while saying what theyfn:{I use the singular they as a gender-neutral pronoun whenever possible, i.e. whenever I am not quoting or directly referring to a formulation of an author who used ‘he’ as a generic pronoun.} have said is to implicate q, is what connects the CP and implicature.
 (To be precise, it only connects presumption of the observance of the CP with conversational implicature while presuming that there is an implicature.fn:{This explanation also leaves out (3), the mutual knowledge clause.
 We will work with Davis’ definition, though, so nothing is lost by simplifying for explanatory purposes for now.})